 Sounds like the perfect day, doesn’t it?

 But how do you feel as a boss, knowing your employee is just chilling at home, taking an unplanned day when they could be in the office working hard on that precious deadline?

 What is a duvet day?

 A duvet day is an unscheduled day of leave someone takes when they don’t want to work that day.
 It’s a ‘just because’ day, used to unwind and take the burden of responsibility away for one blissful day.

-A duvet day is a no-questions-asked kinda thing - it differs from other absences in that you’re not supposed to provide a reason for it other that to say you are taking a duvet day.
+A duvet day is a no-questions-asked kinda thing - it differs from other absences in that you don't need to provide a reason for it other that to say you are taking a duvet day.

 It is to some extent related, there is some crossover with a mental health day, although you’re more likely to see duvet days allowed specifically in a company’s absence policy.
 'Two duvet days per year’ might be a benefit advertised to prospective new hires, signalling a fairly progressive absence management culture.
 Whereas mental health days can be for more specific conditions, like a flare-up of an anxiety disorder, or preventative action like going to see a therapist even if there’s no specific symptoms (this is also the thinking behind ‘unsick days’).

 Why do companies offer duvet days?

 Let’s be honest - everyone needs one now and again.
 You might have even ‘pulled a sickie’ at some point when you weren’t sick, just because you didn’t want to work.
 Duvet days provide a compassionate angle on that (and a good way to separate sickness absence from 'can't-be-bothered’ absence.)
 It’s a type of absence that doesn’t really fit into any other categories, but tackles a problem we all know exists.

 There’s also the obvious advantage in positioning it as a benefit alongside other perks to attract talented recruits.

 We think duvet days are a good idea on the whole.
 We all have times where we just don’t want to work, not through laziness, but through temporary burnout that comes from really busy periods.
 It shouldn’t be shameful or immoral to want to just chill for a while.